Welcome to Why the Fuck Is No One Talking About… our occasional series examining important but under-discussed issues.

 Fast-forward to 2017, and we're back to Cold War levels of nuclear danger.
 Arms reduction on the US side has slowed, Russia is violating an important missile treaty, and tensions continue to wind apace with US pursuit of an ever-evolving missile defense system.
 (Like any weapons system, it is defensive or offensive depending on which side of the barrel you're looking down.)

-And it's not just the Cold War superpowers who possess these weapons anymore.
+And it's not just the Cold War superpowers that possess these weapons anymore.
 North Korea now has a handful of atom (and possibly hydrogen) bombs, bringing the number of nuclear states to nine.
 India and Pakistan remain in a staring contest armed with enough mega-tonnage to trigger a planetary nuclear winter.
 Then there is the growing risk of nuclear terrorism, a threat compounded by the chill in US-Russian relations.
 Recent years have seen the icing and abandonment of hard-won cooperative efforts to monitor the production and traffic of nuclear materials around the world.
 And securing this material should be every nation's top anti-terrorism priority: It takes only a grapefruit-sized slab of enriched uranium, shot into a slab of conventional explosive, to trigger a Hiroshima-sized bomb.

 All of this is reflected in the hands of the Doomsday Clock, now sitting two and a half minutes from midnight.
-This is closer than it's been since November of 1983.
+This is closer than it's been since November 1983.
 Only this time, we're not talking about it.
 It's not even clear we'd know how.

 In the decades since millions of Americans gathered for community screenings of The Day After, the widely seen apocalypse film, two generations have come of age whose knowledge of nuclear weapons is derived mostly from video games.
 At the apex of the nuclear command chain sits a man who last year revealed his ignorance of the nuclear triad, which is roughly the equivalent of a sixth-grader being unable to explain a triangle.
 Former nuclear grandees have been stirred and are speaking out to shake the public from its nuclear stupor.
 But it's not happening.